 The advertising faculty are a diverse group; some are scholars in their field while others are advertising professionals; however, all of them are creative thinkers and they all have the same goal: to make sure the very best students are admitted into the advertising program.
 They are looking for the most devoted, most capable, and most talented undergraduates who will add luster to their program.

-Create a sixty-second video portrait.
-The Library has a multi-media lab that can help you if you haven’t shot and edited video before.
-Because you will do a lot of video production once you’re in the advertising sequence, this is your chance to be prepared for that eventuality.
+Create a sixty-second Social Media/Tik-Tok/Instagram Stories/Facebook video portrait.
+This can be done on your phone and with the editing capabilities equipped on most phones to make social videos.
 You will upload your video as part of your online application.
 You will need to create a digital file of your video in either .mov or .mp4 formats (all of the advertising teachers use Macs).
 Your video must be under 250 MB.
 The file MUST be uploaded before the application deadline or your application will not be considered.
 You should allow at least an hour for the upload if you need to compress your video, so plan accordingly.

 Things to Consider: